wangc86/csc9006/lab3/lab3.md

 ### 2.2 Fault-tolerant real-time messaging

 Let's apply what we've learned in class regarding the fault-tolerant real-time analysis.
 Here we consider a greatly simplified version:
-1. we simply assume the existance of a backup broker and we do not implement it;
+1. we simply assume the existence of a backup broker and we do not implement it;
 2. we assume that all publishers can do the correct switch from the primary broker to the backup broker should the primary broker crash;
 3. we assume that the primary broker do not replicate any message to the backup broker and the fault tolerance solely relies on message retransmission from the publisher;
 4. we assume that both the backup broker and the message publishers can immediately detect the crash of the primary broker, the backup broker can immediately be promoted to become the new primary broker, and each message publisher can immediately resend all message copies it has retained.